otrv4/otrv4/architecture-decisions/005-brace-key.md

 be sent in every message of that ratchet in order to allow transmission even if one of the messages is dropped.

-The brace key will be mixed in at the root level with the ECDH key.
+The brace key will be mixed with the ECDH key to produce the Mixed shared secret.

 #### Implementation